Mobile Phone Safety

 Why SAR Ratings Could Be Misleading

-Read more about the limitations of SAR here.
+Read more about the limitations of the SAR standard here.
 The SAR standard not only ignores nonthermal effects, but is based on a human model that does not represent the majority of humans.
 It also has loopholes by not specifying the distance at which SAR must be measured (some providers are measuring at approximately 1 inch from the head.)
 Another loophole is that by looking at absorption across a wider area, it can ignore radiation "hot spots".

 Additional Risk Factors